Sydney Studer: Washington State Cougars

 After finishing up her junior season at Oregon State, Studer transferred to Washington State University and started playing with the Washington State Cougars in 2021's fall season.
 In her first season as a Cougar, Studer was named to the All-Region Second Team and All-Pac 12 Third Team.
 She had a highly successful playing period at the end of the season, scoring the game-tying goal against champions UCLA and generating a three-game streak of assists (two of which were game-winners).
 Studer wrapped up her college career by starting all but one game in Washington State's 2022 campaign.
 She also scored three goals, including one against her former team, Oregon State.

 Club career

-Carolina Ascent

-On May 31, 2024, Studer signed a contract with Carolina Ascent FC in the lead-up to the inaugural USL Super League season.
+On May 31, 2024, Studer signed her first professional contract for Carolina Ascent FC in the lead-up to the inaugural USL Super League season.
 She made her professional debut in the Ascent's first-ever match, coming on as a substitute for the injured Jill Aguilera in the 19th minute of the game.
 Studer scored her first goal with the Ascent on September 15, helping Carolina beat the Spokane Zephyr by a 2–0 scoreline.
 At the end of September, she was named to the USL Super League Team of the Month after leading the league in clearances and winning 70% of her duels.
-She carried on her form to the second half of the season and started in all 6 games of an Ascent win streak in spring 2025.
-At the end of April, Studer received her second Team of the Month honor.
+She carried on her form to the second half of the season, starting all 6 games of an Ascent win streak in the spring and receiving her second team of the month honor at the end of April 2025.
+Her efforts in Carolina's top-of-the-table finish earned her a spot on the inaugural USL Super League All-League First Team, alongside teammates Mia Corbin and Jill Aguilera.

+Studer was a staple for the Ascent to start off the 2025–26 season, earning two team of the month honors in the first half of the campaign.
+On February 21, 2026, she scored both goals in a 2–0 win over Dallas Trinity FC, both of which came off of Jill Aguilera corner kicks.
+After starting in all but one of her 21 appearances across the season, Studer suffered a season-ending lower-body injury in April 2026.
+She still managed to earn a spot on the USL Super League All-League First Team for the second year in a row despite missing Carolina's remaining 7 regular season matches and 2 playoff fixtures.